IBM/cp4waiops-gitops/docs/cp4waiops-advanced-install-options.md

 ### Install CP4WAIOps Demo Environment

-Login to Argo CD, then you should be able to kick off the install by clicking the "NEW APP" button on top left to create an Argo CD App.
+Login to Argo CD, then kick off the install by clicking the `NEW APP` button on top left to create an Argo CD App.

 Just fill in the form using the suggested field values listed in following table: